skacula/copilot-git-prompt-tracker/README.md

 The extension works in the background to monitor your development sessions:

-1. **Start Working**: Begin coding with Copilot as usual
+1. **Start Working**: Begin coding with any supported AI assistant (Copilot, Claude Code, Cursor, etc.)
-2. **Interactions Are Tracked**: Extension automatically detects potential Copilot interactions
+2. **Interactions Are Tracked**: Extension automatically detects AI interactions with provider identification
-3. **Manual Recording** (when needed): Use commands to capture specific interactions
+3. **Different Detection Methods**:
+   - **Copilot**: Direct API integration captures actual prompts
+   - **Claude Code**: File monitoring and pattern analysis infers prompts
+   - **Others**: Basic detection and inference based on code patterns
 4. **Commit Correlation**: When ready to commit, correlate your session with the commit

 ### Available Commands